eyyi/dymrl/docs/blog_dymrl.md

 To create a new agent, you have to load the new environment and implement an algorithm.
 In the Folder `./examples/agents/` you can find an example agent.

-A clear understandable of Q-Learning can be found on [Carlos Aguayo](from https://gym.openai.com/algorithms/alg_0eUHoAktRVWWM7ZoDBWQ9w).
+A understandable implemenation of Q-Learning is given by given by [Carlos Aguayo](https://gym.openai.com/algorithms/alg_0eUHoAktRVWWM7ZoDBWQ9w).

 ### Conclusion